Recursive Language Models: Scaling Long Context Tasks

 \subsection{Tasks}

-Grounded in this intuition, we design our empirical evaluation around tasks where we are able to vary not just the lengths of the prompts, but also consider different scaling patterns for problem complexity.
-We loosely characterize each task by \textit{information density}, i.e. how much information an agent is required to process to answer the task, and how this scales with different input sizes.
+We design our evaluation around tasks where we can vary the lengths of the prompts, so we can consider problems whose difficulties scale differently with context length.

 \textbf{S-NIAH}.
-Following the single needle-in-the-haystack task in RULER~\citep{hsieh2024rulerwhatsrealcontext}, we consider a set of 50 single needle-in-the-haystack tasks that require finding a specific phrase or number in a large set of unrelated text.
-These tasks require finding a single answer regardless of input size, and as a result scale roughly constant in processing costs with respect to input length.
+Following the single needle-in-the-haystack task in RULER~\citep{hsieh2024rulerwhatsrealcontext}, we consider a set of 50 single tasks that require finding a specific phrase or number in a large set of unrelated text.
+Here, the information being sought scales as $O(1)$ with respect to input length.

 \textbf{BrowseComp-Plus (1K documents)}~\citep{chen2025browsecompplusfairtransparentevaluation}.
-A multi-hop question-answering benchmark for DeepResearch~\citep{OpenAI_DeepResearch_2025} questions that requires reasoning over multiple different documents.
-The benchmark provides a verified offline corpus of 100K documents that is guaranteed to contain gold, evidence, and hard negative documents for each task.
-Following~\citet{sun2025scalinglonghorizonllmagent}, we use 150 randomly sampled tasks as our evaluation set; we provide $1000$ randomly chosen documents to the model or agent, in which the gold and evidence documents are guaranteed to exist.
+A multi-hop question-answering benchmark for DeepResearch~\citep{OpenAI_DeepResearch_2025} questions that requires reasoning over multiple different documents in an offline corpus.
+Following~\citet{sun2025scalinglonghorizonllmagent}, we use 150 randomly sampled instances as our evaluation set; we provide $1000$ randomly chosen documents as input, in which the gold and evidence documents are guaranteed to exist.
 We report the percentage of correct answers.
-The answer to each task requires piecing together information from several documents, making these tasks more complicated than \textbf{S-NIAH} despite also requiring a constant number of documents to answer.
+The answer to each task requires piecing together information from several documents, making this harder than \textbf{S-NIAH} despite also requiring a constant number of documents.

 \textbf{OOLONG}~\citep{bertsch2025oolongevaluatinglongcontext}.
-A long reasoning benchmark that requires examining and transforming chunks of the input semantically, then aggregating these chunks to form a final answer.
-We report scoring based on the original paper, which scores numerical answers as $\texttt{score}(\hat{y}) = 0.75^{|y-\hat{y}|}$ and other answers as exact match.
-We focus specifically on the \texttt{trec\_coarse} split, which is a set of $50$ tasks over a dataset of questions with semantic labels.
-Each task requires using nearly all entries of the dataset, and therefore scales linearly in processing costs relative to the input length.
+A long reasoning benchmark that requires semantically labeling and aggregating these labels to form a final answer.
+We focus specifically on the \texttt{trec\_coarse} split, a set of $50$ tasks over a dataset of questions with semantic labels.
+Each task requires using nearly all dataset questions, and therefore scales linearly in processing complexity relative to the input length.